 Embark's growth will depend on the introduction of Embark Driver and Embark Guardian, products which will drive demand from potential customers.
 Embark has developed a platform agnostic interface, Embark Universal Interface, which will serve as the foundation to utilize Embark Driver and Guardian products in trucks manufactured by a broad range of OEMs.
 Embark's ability to introduce its products will be driven by a variety of factors including Embark's research and development fleet size, the number of autonomous miles driven (measured as the number of miles driven by Embark's research & development fleet as well as partner fleet autonomous miles), and the ability to provide a safe and sustainable solution based on information gathered from the operation of Embark's research and development fleet.
 Embark develops most key technologies in-house to achieve a rapid pace of innovation and tests it extensively through operating Embark's fleet.
 Embark expects an increase in research and development fleet size in the foreseeable future to allow Embark to strategically focus on innovations, which it believes will help solidify Embark's overall solution to customers and partners.
-To date, Embark has not generated any revenue and until Embark's research and development fleet.
+To date, Embark has not generated any revenue and until Embark's products reach commercialization, autonomous miles driven will be comprised solely of autonomous miles driven by Embark's research and development fleet.
 Embark believes that as the number of autonomous miles driven increases, the data will continually feed improvements to the platform, leading to Embark's ability to innovate and introduce new products to the market and increase adoption of Embark's products in the future.